Advanced Constitutional Law (LAWS5101)

 2x2-hr seminars/week for 10 weeks

 Class-participation (20%); and either 1) 6000wd research essay (80%); or 2) 4000wd essay (40%) and 2hr exam.
 An option is available for students do a moot instead of the research essay if they request to do so.
-Also, any student who requests it may be a
+Also, any student who requests it may be able to substitute the 6000wd research essay for a 4000wd research essay plus an exam.
+(40%).
+The class participation is redeemable.

 Faculty/department permission required?